French Protesters Clash With Police Over New Security Law - UrduPoint

 "The fundamental and basic liberties of our democracy are being attacked -- freedom of expression and information," added Sophie Misiraca, 46, a lawyer.

-There were tensions in Paris as a car, newspaper kiosk and brasserie were set on fire close to Place de la Bastille, police said.
+Several cars, a newspaper kiosk and a brasserie were set on fire close to Place de la Bastille, police said.

-Some protesters threw stones at the security forces who responded by firing tear gas, an AFP correspondent said.
+Some protesters threw stones at the security forces who responded by firing tear gas and using water cannon, an AFP correspondent said.

-Police complained that protesters were impeding fire services from putting out the blazes and said nine people had been detained by the early evening.
+Police complained that protesters impeded fire services from putting out the blazes and said nine people had been detained by the early evening.

-- 'Political crisis' - Thousands also took part in other marches in France, including in Bordeaux, Lille, Montpellier and Nantes.
+- 'Unacceptable' - France's Interior Minister Gerald Darmanin condemned "unacceptable" violence against the police, saying 37 members of the security forces had been injured nationwide.

-"I'm just waiting for the law to be withdrawn, said Adele Lequertier, a 22-year-old sociology student, who took part in the Montpellier march.
+Thousands also took part in other marches in some 70 cities in France, including in Bordeaux, Lille, Montpellier and Nantes.

 An investigation has been opened against the four police involved but commentators say that the images -- first published by the Loopsider news site -- may never have been made public if the contentious Article 24 of the security legislation was made law.